Preparing the corporate ship

 Post-pandemic focus #1 – address headcount

 The toughest decision is always corporate headcount, as it is almost always the highest business cost.
 All of us want to keep all of our staff, but a balance must be found where the retained headcount can service the estimated post-pandemic demand levels.
-Underestimating demand will be reflected in lost revenue opportunities and services levels provided, whilst over-estimating demand will accelerate cash burn and potentially put the entire business at risk.
+Underestimating demand will be reflected in lost revenue opportunities and service levels provided, whilst over-estimating demand will accelerate cash burn and potentially put the entire business at risk.

 In the post-pandemic recession, this has become a judgment call as there is really no accurate way to predict what is going to take place.

 We have already seen a massive increase in unemployment as businesses cut costs.
 The only positive for businesses is that this should make it much easier to hire additional resources as demand increases.